AlpineWhite/nanodlpshield/README.md

 # Software

+***
+NanoDlp Easy Installer throws dhcpcd5 package errors.
+This will cause the Pi to hang and fail after install.
+Please only use the advanced install with wget on the NanoDlp install page.
+***

 Software is based on WiringPi library which provides a Arduino-like interface to drive RasPi's GPIOs.
+WiringPi is no longer in development, and its creator will no longer support it.
+I am in search of alternate C++/C implementations.
+Java is too slow for real-time interrupts.
+Tests on a Pi2 show Java capped at ~20kHz and C/C++ at closer to 4MHz GPIO square wave output.

-Additionally it uses [SpeedyStepper](https://github.com/Stan-Reifel/SpeedyStepper) library with minor modifications to drive stepper motor.
+Additionally it uses
+[SpeedyStepper](https://github.com/Stan-Reifel/SpeedyStepper) library with minor modifications to drive stepper motor.

 Installing prerequisites